blackatron3000/beerSong/README.md

 # beerSong
-repository for my first lua project it works like this: beer.verse(start, finish) ( finish is optional. )
+repository for my first lua project. it works like this: beer.verse(start, finish) ( finish is optional. )